Kambi ya Simba Through the Eyes of Its Youth

 But poverty alone does not define Kambi ya Simba.
 As in so many small villages across the African continent, life here holds much richness and many stories.
 Yet a romantic view of village life also misses the mark.

-This past August, an American-based NGO that works with young people in several countries spent two weeks with students at Awet Secondary School in Kambi ya Simba.
+In August 2005, What Kids Can Do's Barbara Cervone spent two weeks with students at Awet Secondary School in Kambi ya Simba.
 Together, they shared an ambitious goal: to create a topnotch collection of photographs and stories about the village.
-The resulting book, In Our Village: Kambi ya Simba Through the Eyes of Its Youth (Next Generation Press), will be published in April 2006 and sold in Tanzania, the United States, and Europe.
-Proceeds from the book will fund student scholarships at Awet Secondary.
+The resulting book, In Our Village: Kambi ya Simba Through the Eyes of Its Youth (Next Generation Press), has sold over 7,500 copies and sparked an international movement of students and teachers creating their own "In Our Global Village" photo essay books (over 60 to date, from the jungles of Nepal to North Hollywood, CA).

 The village life Kambi ya Simba's youth document is at once ordinary and surprising, entrepreneurial and backward.
 Its dreams are both wide and narrow, its times both good and bad.
 When one of the students, Romana, was asked what she liked best about the village, she said: "Here, you know everything by heart."

 None of the Awet students had ever held a camera before this project.
-Within minutes, however, they mastered the digital cameras the American NGO had brought and carried them everywhere.
+Within minutes, however, they mastered the digital cameras WKCD had brought and carried them everywhere.
 They took over a thousand photographs during the two weeks and, with only a few exceptions, the pictures in the book are theirs.
 They also interviewed as many of the village residents as they could, from a 103-year-old elder to the doctor who runs the medical dispensary.

 “The village life Kambi ya Simba's youth document is at once ordinary and surprising, entrepreneurial and backward.
 Its dreams are both wide and narrow, its times both good and bad.”